sem-onyalo/hackathon-ideas/README.md

 ##### Running Object Detection

-1. Run the app on your video: `python main.py 2 identifyteamallegiance/samples/in.mp4 --score_threshold 0.95`.
+1. Run the app on your video: `python main.py 3 identifyteamallegiance/samples/in.mp4 --score_threshold 0.95`.
 You may need to override the score threshold depending on the accuracy of your model.

-### Spot Brand Loyalty

-`python main.py 3`